humzak711/PlagueRAT/PlagueRCE/README.md

-CLI
+CLI<br>

 - Upon entering a command, if the command is a CLI command, it will be executed by the server and not executed by the currently connected client.
 - If the command is not a CLI command it will be executed by the currently connected client.
 Ensure each CLI command entered is spelled correctly to prevent unwanted results.

-/ escapes send options and CLI commands (e.g. /$command will have client execute $command)
+/ escapes send options and CLI commands (e.g. /$command will have client execute $command)<br>

-Send command options
+Send command options<br>
-By default, commands are executed on the first payload on the currently connected client
+By default, commands are executed on the first payload on the currently connected client<br>
-$command: $ before a command to execute command on all payloads on currently connected client !command: ! before a command to execute command on first payload across all clients ?command: ? before a command to execute command to execute command on all payloads across all clients *command: * before a command to execute the command on first payload on all clients using a particular OS &command: & before a command to execute the command on all payloads across all clients using a particular OS
+$command: $ before a command to execute command on all payloads on currently connected client<br>
+!command: ! before a command to execute command on first payload across all clients<br>
+?command: ? before a command to execute command to execute command on all payloads across all clients<br> *command: * before a command to execute the command on first payload on all clients using a particular OS<br>
+&command: & before a command to execute the command on all payloads across all clients using a particular OS<br>

-User help
+User help<br>
-help: Show this message
+help: Show this message<br>
-quit: Exit the program
+quit: Exit the program<br>

-Encryption mode
+Encryption mode<br>
-current_keys: Display current server key pair if in encryption mode
+current_keys: Display current server key pair if in encryption mode<br>
-encryption_mode: Enable encryption mode, and generate a new key pair
+encryption_mode: Enable encryption mode, and generate a new key pair<br>
-new_keys: Generate new server key pair (dangerous)
+new_keys: Generate new server key pair (dangerous)<br>
-unencryption_mode: Disable encryption mode and delete existing key pair
+unencryption_mode: Disable encryption mode and delete existing key pair<br>

-Current connected client
+Current connected client<br>
-current: Show client the user is currently connected to
+current: Show client the user is currently connected to<br>
-current_latest: Show latest response from currently connected client
+current_latest: Show latest response from currently connected client<br>
-current_all: Show all responses from currently connected client
+current_all: Show all responses from currently connected client<br>
-change: Change the current connected client
+change: Change the current connected client<br>

-All connected clients
+All connected clients<br>
-list: List all connected clients and their information
+list: List all connected clients and their information<br>
-who_responded: Display list of all clients who have sent a response to server
+who_responded: Display list of all clients who have sent a response to server<br>
-responses_amount: Trigger temporary CLI to show specific amount of responses from a client
+responses_amount: Trigger temporary CLI to show specific amount of responses from a client<br>
-responses_latest: Trigger temporary CLI to show the latest response from a client
+responses_latest: Trigger temporary CLI to show the latest response from a client<br>
-responses_all: Display all responses from all clients
+responses_all: Display all responses from all clients<br>
-responses_all_OS: Display all responses from all clients using a particular OS
+responses_all_OS: Display all responses from all clients using a particular OS<br>

-Connection information:
+Connection information:<br>

-Connections are made through TCP (transmission control protocol).
+Connections are made through TCP (transmission control protocol).<br>
-Messages sent between the server and client are sent utf-8 encoded.
+Messages sent between the server and client are sent utf-8 encoded.<br>
-The bytesize of the messages being sent between the server and client is 1024.
+The bytesize of the messages being sent between the server and client is 1024.<br>